- Learning Centre

 Mentor Express is like online shopping for mentors.
 Mentees browse an online listing of mentors and choose sessions with whichever mentors they are interested in meeting.
 The self-match system allows mentees to seek guidance and insight relevant to their own career development with a variety of mentors in different work settings.

 - Interested mentors and mentees fill out online applications to be considered for the Mentor Express program.
-Mentors must have practised for at least five years to join the program as a mentor.
+Mentors must have practised at least five years to join the program.

 - As part of their profiles, mentors also choose specific tags to better describe the perspective they are able to offer (practice areas, interests, experiences).

 - Mentees can visit the mentor listing as often as they wish to see who they may be interested in meeting.

 - Mentees can log in to their “My Sessions” page to see a list of the mentoring sessions they have booked and get their mentors’ contact information.